Mission and Values

 • Experts appointed by the members to the Technical Bodies (Chairpersons/Co-ordinators/Rapporteurs, CEN and ISO experts)

-DIRECT AND CONSCIOUS RELATIONS:
+DIRECT AND INFORMED RELATIONSHIPS:

 • Customers (standards, subscriptions, UNITRAIN and other services)